Commit to a Healthy and Happy 2020

 3. Practice gratitude.
 Take some time at the beginning or end of the day to reflect on what you’re grateful for.
 “Keep a journal to help shift your focus from daily stresses and the distractions of the day,” said Gurley.
 “Reminding yourself of the small, positive aspects of your every day life helps develop a sense of balance and perspective that supports your health and well-being.”

 4. Set small, achievable fitness goals.
-“The key to an achievable physical activity resolution is to start small,” says Mike Paul, DPT, Clinical Lead for Physical and Occupational Therapy at Wayne UNC Health Care.
+“The key to an achievable physical activity resolution is to start small,” says Mike Paul, DPT, Director of Rehabilitation and Therapy Services at Wayne UNC Health Care.
 “Walking, jogging, golf, swimming, cycling and hiking are all activities that can be done in 30 minute or greater intervals that people find enjoyable.”
 Resolutions can fall short of commitment when people set the bar too high.
 It’s best to pick a physical activity because you want to, not because you have to.
 “It is not all about losing weight but becoming a healthier you,” said Paul.

 5. Make – and attend – annual primary care appointments.
 Many women skip seeing their primary care doctor once a year, especially if they’re seeing specialists, such as their OB/GYN, regularly and conducting preventive screenings.
 But primary care physicians take a bigger picture look at overall health, including monitoring indicators like blood pressure, cholesterol, weight and more.
 Our UNC Physician Network practices are accepting new patients – learn more online.

 Sustainable resolutions do exist, and they can help build a foundation for a long, healthy and happy life.